 For the best in Spring flower displays, check out our blog: Where to See Beautiful Wildflowers.
 Tailor this itinerary to your tastes with this guide to places to unwind and indulge in Calaveras County.

 In Spring, crisp mornings make way for soothing sunshine in the foothills.
 Sign up for a tee time at one of the area’s challenging and scenic golf courses.
-Try the championship course at Saddle Creek Golf Resort, which has received recognition from both Golf Digest and Golf Week Magazine, or check out Greenhorn Creek Resort.
+Try the championship course at The Golf Club at Copper Valley Golf Resort, which has received recognition from both Golf Digest and Golf Week Magazine, or check out Greenhorn Creek Resort.
 Located in the historic Gold County, Robert Trent Jones, Jr. re-designed Greenhorn Creek’s golf course to take full advantage of the historic landscape.
 The course wanders throughout the rolling foothills and 100-year old oak trees and features ancient structures, underground diggings, and artifacts of that golden era.
 With award-winning holes and numerous accolades, Greenhorn Creeks is a must play the golf course.

 Spend the afternoon hopping from town to town and tapping into the local art scene.
 Make your first stop Allegorie Art and Wine in Murphys, featuring rotating exhibits from two local artists, as well as hand-crafted wines at their unique tasting bar (we won’t reveal what’s so special about their tasting bar here).

 Next, make your way to the Gallery Store of Calaveras Arts Council.
 Housed in a historic building in San Andreas dating back to 1858, the Gallery Store sells gifts and fine art made by Calaveras County artists.